lightdock/lightdock.github.io/workshops/talca24/lightdock_theory/index.md

 ## 1. Introduction

 ### 1.1.
 What is LightDock?
-LightDock is a protein-protein, protein-peptide and protein-DNA docking protocol based on the [Glowworm Swarm Optimization](https://link.springer.com/article/10.1007/s11721-008-0021-5) (GSO) algorithm.
+LightDock is a protein-protein, protein-peptide and protein-nucleic docking protocol based on the [Glowworm Swarm Optimization](https://link.springer.com/article/10.1007/s11721-008-0021-5) (GSO) algorithm.
 In summary, LightDock is:

-- *Ab initio* protocol, which means that only requires the 3D coordinates of the structural partners for predicting protein-protein, protein-peptide or protein-DNA complexes.
+- *Ab initio* protocol, which means that only requires the 3D coordinates of the structural partners for predicting protein-protein, protein-peptide or protein-nucleic complexes.

 - Additional information (coming from experiments or bioinformatics predictions) in the form of **residue restraints** may be included during the docking calculations.
 The protocol is capable of taking into account this information in both receptor and/or ligand partners.

-- It is capable of modeling protein-protein, protein-peptide and protein-DNA interactions in rigid-body fashion or modeling backbone flexibility using [Anisotropic Network Model](https://en.wikipedia.org/wiki/Anisotropic_Network_Model) (ANM).
+- It is capable of modeling protein-protein, protein-peptide and protein-nucleic interactions in rigid-body fashion or modeling backbone flexibility using [Anisotropic Network Model](https://en.wikipedia.org/wiki/Anisotropic_Network_Model) (ANM).
 If ANM mode is activated, LightDock calculates the Ca-Ca ANM model using the awesome [ProDy](http://prody.csb.pitt.edu/) Python library.
 By default, the first 10 non-trivial normal modes are calculated for both receptor and ligand (in every residue backbone and further extended to the side-chains).
 See [Prody ANM documentation](http://prody.csb.pitt.edu/tutorials/enm_analysis/anm.html) for an example.
 The number of non-trivial normal modes can be tuned by the user.

 - Customizable by the user.
 LightDock is not only a protocol, but a framework for testing and developing custom scoring functions.
 The GSO optimization algorithm is agnostic of the force-field used, so in theory LightDock is capable of minimizing the docking energies in any force-field given by the user.